Kenny-Wu1/JavaGames/README.md

 -3 lives, a life a lost if the player fails to bounce the ball

--Once all lives are lost or you have score the max, score is shown and option to reset game is provided as a button
+-Once all lives are lost or you have scored the max, score is shown and option to reset game is provided as a button

 ![](README/Breakout.png)